 Today, we will talk about the subject of how to effectively collaborate with the stakeholders during a project?

-We all know that one of the project’s success criteria is to satisfy stakeholders.
-But reality is that project stakeholders and the relationships among them are usually intricate.
+We all know that one of the project’s successes criteria is to satisfy stakeholders.
+But the reality is that project stakeholder and the relationships among them are usually intricate.
 Each stakeholder usually has his own expectation and needs.
-If effective collaboration with stakeholders could not be achieved, it would possibly cause the project’s objectives to be deviated or even project’s failure.
+If effective collaboration with stakeholders could not be achieved, it would possibly cause the project’s objectives to be deviated or even the project’s failure.

 1 A practical case

 Here is a practical case of which Jack was new to his career of project manager.

 At that time, Jack was leading a team to build an information management system for housing sales company.
 The objective of the project was to transform the material-based offline management process to be an electronic-based online management system.
 The purpose was to improve the work efficiency of different functional teams, especially the efficiency of transregional teams.
 In that project, Jack had to collaborate with various stakeholders, such as internal operations team, client-side operations team, finance team, audit team and their corresponding senior managers.
 The direct customer of the project was the client representative, who was also the leader of client’s IT department.
 And then, Jack continuously communicated with the client representative, and achieved some process optimization requirements raised by the client representative.
 In the process of the project, the client representative was very satisfied with the functions and items which Jack had achieved.